m1kit/isalog-theme/_posts/2024-01-15-getting-started-with-isalog.md

 ---
 layout: post
-title: "Getting Started with the islog Dark Theme"
+title: "Getting Started with the isalog Dark Theme"
 date: 2024-01-15 10:30:00 +0000
 author: "Theme Developer"
 tags: [jekyll, theme, dark-mode, tutorial]
 ---

-Welcome to **islog**, a modern dark theme for Jekyll blogs!
+Welcome to **isalog**, a modern dark theme for Jekyll blogs!
 This post demonstrates the beautiful typography and code highlighting capabilities of this theme.

 ## Why Choose a Dark Theme?